rsyncOSX/rsyncuidocs/content/en/docs/settings/_index.md

 There are several settings that can be adjusted.
 After changing a setting, you have to save the changes to keep it next time you use RsyncUI.
 Users can access their settings by default using the shortcut `⌘,`.

 - *Rsync and path* - settings for rsync and path
-- *Monitor and log* - settings for monitoring and logging
+- *Log settings* - settings logging
 - *SSH* - settings for SSH
 - *Environment* - setting environment variables for SSH, there are several variables that can be set, but RsyncUI only supports one environment variable